ahaggqvist/kalender/README.md

 ## Kalender
-A sample project that supports CRUD operations on appointments from Micosoft Exchange via EWS.
+A sample project that supports CRUD operations on appointments from Microsoft Exchange via EWS.

 Frontend is Angular and Spring Boot.
 Backend is Spring Boot.
 Redis is used for caching.